yopaaa/smart-money/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+Here's an English description for your app **Smart Money**:

+---

+**Smart Money** is a simple yet powerful personal finance app designed to help you take control of your money.
+With Smart Money, you can easily track your income, expenses, and transfers across multiple accounts.
+Visualize your spending habits, group transactions by date or category, and gain insights through weekly, monthly, quarterly, or yearly summaries.

+**Key Features:**

+* Record income, expenses, and transfers with custom categories
+* Manage multiple accounts with real-time balance updates
+* Group transactions by day with automatic daily totals
+* Filter and analyze your financial activity by week, month, quarter, or year
+* Clean, user-friendly interface optimized for simplicity and speed

+Whether you're budgeting daily expenses or planning long-term goals, **Smart Money** makes it easier to stay on top of your finances—anytime, anywhere.

+---

+Let me know if you want a shorter version, a tagline, or a version for the app store/play store listing!